BRGM/ComPASS/doc/tutorial.rst

   molar fraction (use :code:`pure_phase_molar_fraction = [[0, 1], [1, 0]]`).
   The heat flux is equal to the molar flux times the liquid molar enthalpy.

-  Does the Newton algorithm converge ?
-Why ?
+  Does the Newton algorithm converge?
+Why?

 * To obtain the convegence, you need to change the maximum number of iterations of the :ref:`Newton algorithm<setting_newton>`